-- Remember The Titans and Rudy — because fall is football season
+- Remember The Titans and Rudy — because autumn is football season

 - Pieces of April — because fall is Thanksgiving season

-- Little Women — because a lot of the story takes place in the fall
+- Little Women — because a lot of the story takes place in the autumn

 Characters reach their lowest point.

 Middle grade novel Skellig by David Almond is a story which makes use of seasonal symbolism.
 When Michael discovers Skellig, his luck begins to change.
 “Winter was ending.”
 The season of death and dormancy (especially for Michael and Skellig) is about to give way to the rebirth of spring-a kind of second innocence.

 However, there’s winter and then there’s winter.
 A winter blizzard is dangerous, but a landscape covered in snow has the opposite effect, evoking hygge, or as Jerry Griswold puts it, evoking snugness.